Airman first class

 Airman first class (A1C) is the third enlisted rank in the United States Air Force, just above airman and below senior airman.
+The male form of rank designation also applies to women.
 The rank of airman first class is considered a junior enlisted rank, with the non-commissioned officers and senior non-commissioned officers above it.

 Airman first class is a rank that has also been used by the U.S. Navy and the U.S. Coast Guard, although it is not currently in use.
-In documents about the history of U.S. armed forces, this rank is abbreviated as "A1C".
+In documents about the history of U.S. armed forces, this combination of pay grade and rate is abbreviated as "A1C".

 Etymology

-Airmen first class are often nicknamed "dragonfly wings" due to the insignia's resemblance to that animal's two pairs of wings.
+Airmen first class are often nicknamed "dragonfly wings" due to the insignia's resemblance to that insect's two pairs of wings.

 History

-From 1947 to 1952, this rank was "air force corporal".
-From 1952 to 1967, it was "airman first class" (A1C) and was the E-4 paygrade rank.
-Also during 1952 to 1967, the E-1 rank was "airman", the E-2 rank was "airman third class" (A3C) and the E-3 rank was "airman second class" (A2C).
-In 1967, "airman first class" became the E-3 rank, with airman as the E-2 rank and sergeant as the E-4 rank.
+At its cleanest, the rank name "airman first class", created in 1952, first applied to the paygrade rank of E-4 (1952–1967), then was applied to the paygrade of E-3, from 1967 onward.

+Over those years, as the air force changed rank names for the E-1 through E-4 paygrades, some names were moved between ranks.
+In greater detail, from 1947 to 1952, the E-3 rank was named "air force corporal", renamed "airman second class" (A2C) in 1952, and, as stated, renamed airman first class since 1967.
+From 1952 to 1959, the E-1 rank was "basic airman", wording rearranged to airman basic from 1959, left unchanged since; the E-2 rank was "airman third class" (A3C), renamed to simply airman in 1967; and, from 1952 to 1967, the E-4 rank was, as stated, "airman first class", renamed to "air force sergeant" (a.k.a. "buck sergeant"), a supervisory non-commissioned officer, in 1967, with the name senior airman added as a second, non-supervisory, E-4 rank in 1976 – continuing until 1998, when the last E-4 buck sergeant left the Air Force, and all remaining (and future) E-4s carried the name senior airman.